-> 1. Put people before programs.
+1. Put relationships before curriculum.

 So many of us have done it (or been tempted to do it)… We get a shiny new book or curriculum, and we love it so much we just HAVE to make it work.
 Even if our kids hate it and it isn’t working by any stretch – we are STICKING to it because, for goodness sake, it was expensive and we’ve already scheduled out the year.
 Yep.
 I know the feeling.
 (Trust me, we have changed our ‘plan’ about 4 times already in the past 6 months!)
-I know from experience – if a program truly isn’t working for your family, it may be time to put the program on the shelf and tune into what the people need.
+I know from experience – if a curriculum truly isn’t working for your family, it may be time to put the curriculum on the shelf and tune into what the people need.

 When we force curriculum, schedules, book lists, philosophies, and methods onto our children when they aren’t working – we’re stirring up a recipe for unrest.
 The joy and peace we’re seeking are quickly heading out the Exit.
 Because if the children aren’t enjoying their days, we won’t be enjoying our days.
 Mom will be frustrated, irritable, and discouraged, and those feelings will be communicated to the rest of the family (whether directly or indirectly).